 Keeping In Touch

-Parents also receive a weekly newsletter via their child giving information about school activities etc. More frequent and comprehensive information is also available on the School Blog.
+Parents receive a weekly newsletter via their email, in both text and video format, giving information about the week’s events and forthcoming school activities.
+More frequent and comprehensive information is also available on the School Blog.
 Parents can also follow their child’s experiences via their child’s class blog.
 Links to these blogs can be found on the home page.

-Parent View gives parents the chance to tell Ofsted what you think about Charles Dickens Primary School.
-Parent View asks for your opinion on 12 aspects of your child’s school, from the quality of teaching to the curriculum and how well the school manages behaviour.
+Parent View gives parents the chance to tell OFSTED what you think about Charles Dickens Primary School.
+Parent View asks for your opinion on 12 aspects of your child’s school, from the quality of teaching to the curriculum to how well the school manages behaviour.